step-hen-burke/msc-notes/lecture_notes/lectures_26_9_23.md.md

 - Imputation & removal always needs to be justified.
 - Outliers shouldn't be dropped without justification, they're always useful.
 - Business needs and needs of the data problem might be contrary - decisions made from the business PoV can introduce bias

-- Problem is secondary to exploring and understanding the data
+- The business problem is secondary to exploring and understanding the data

+-Duplicate detection